-Full text of professor of psychology Yuko Munakata’s talk: Why Most Parenting Advice is Wrong at TEDxCU conference.
+Full text and summary of professor of psychology Yuko Munakata’s talk: Why Most Parenting Advice is Wrong at TEDxCU conference.

 Listen to the MP3 Audio here: